PROFESSORS AND RESEARCHERS

 • Physical Adapted Activity Quarterly

-• International Review for the Sociology of Sport
+• International Review of the Sociology of Sport

 • Research & Education